denten-books/plain-text/0-intro.md

 how does it affect practices of literary interpretation?
 In *Plain Text* I attempt to come to terms with the conditions of simulated textuality.

-To come to terms *Plain Text* enacts a reconciliation of vocabularies.
+To "come to terms" *Plain Text* enacts a reconciliation of vocabularies.
 It is a response to a particular situation of a literary scholar encountering the field of software engineering.
 For a long stretch of my professional life, these two areas of activity remained separate.
 I worked at one and I studied